 Contributions to UMCOR may be sent a variety of ways.
 One hundred percent of your tax-deductible gifts go to the emergency response or Advance project that you designate.

 Relief supply materials are needed to be shipped to disaster areas.
-The UMCOR Sager Brown and UMCOR West facilities serve as material resource depots for assembling, storing, and deploying UMCOR supply kits and bulk materials worldwide.
-Cleanup kits and basic supply kits may be assembled by individuals or church groups.
+UMCOR's Sager Brown Depot and affiliated warehouses serve as material resource hubs for assembling, storing, and deploying supply kits and bulk materials worldwide.
+Cleanup kits and basic supply kits can be assembled by individuals or church groups.
 UMCOR has instructions for putting together the needed materials.
 Check the Relief Supplies section of the website for the most current needs, or contact a Depot directly.

-Volunteers are needed after natural disasters to help with clean-up, debris removal, and rebuilding.
+Volunteers are also needed after natural disasters to help with clean-up, debris removal, and rebuilding.
 Learn more

 UMCOR conducts disaster response training every year.
 Well trained and prepared local leaders can greatly alleviate the impact of a disaster.
 For more information on emergency response training, contact your conference's VIM (Volunteers in Mission) coordinator.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.